-- Your first option is to satisfy the lien by paying what is owed to the contractor.
-If you do this, keep a record of the payment you make.
+- Your first option is to satisfy the lien by paying what is owed to the contractor and obtain a release of any filed mechanic’s lien.
+If you pay without a mechanic’s lien release, keep a record of the payment you make.
 Then you can make a written demand that the contractor acknowledge satisfaction of the lien to the registry.
 If it has been thirty days since the written demand and the contractor has not let the registry know the lien has been satisfied, you can file with the registry a copy of the demand for satisfaction and proof of service.

 - If you do not agree with the lien, you can challenge a mechanic's lien in court.
 If the lien is for less than $6,500, you can bring a challenge on your own in small claims court.
 If the lien is for more than $6,500, you will probably need the help of an attorney to file a challenge in district court.

-- If you challenge the lien, you can also bring a claim for money against the contractor counterclaim, if you believe the contractor owes you any money damages.
+- If you challenge the lien, you can also bring a claim for money against the contractor, if you believe the contractor owes you any money damages.

 - Another way to get the lien off of the property is to make a "demand for bringing suit."
 This is a demand that the contractor enforce the lien.
 If the contractor does not bring an action in court to enforce the lien within thirty days, the lien shall be forfeited.
 You may then post with the registry a copy of the demand and proof of service.
 This puts everyone on notice of the cancellation of the lien.